luizhlelis/go-lang-https-self-signed/docs/article.md

 ## Client

-The client container has a volume where the server certificate was genereted: `./server/certificates:/certificates`.
-The reason is because the client needs to trust that certificate to make `https` calls and aply the `TLS` protocol with the two way handshake.
+The client container has a volume where the server certificate was generated: `./server/certificates:/certificates`.
+The reason is because the client needs to trust that certificate to make `https` calls and apply the `TLS` protocol with the two way handshake.
 That trust was made with the command `update-ca-certificates` when we run `trust-server-certificate.sh`, than we can call the `https` server normally, in the present example we use `curl` calls in the `get-server-home.sh` file.

 ## Running only the server with a client running locally